Welcome to University Student Housing!

 Elevators

 Some halls are equipped with passenger elevators.
-If residents live on the 2nd, 3rd, or 4th floors, please refrain from using the elevators whenever possible.
-Please use the stairs if you are going up or down one, two or three floors.
+To prioritize elevators for residents who need assistance or are travelling more than three floors, please use the stairs if you are going up or down one, two, or three floors.
 Freight elevators are available for use with approval to move items.
 Freight elevators should not be used in a passenger capacity unless approved by hall staff.

-Elevator Capacity restrictions are posted in each elevator and always adhered to.
+Elevator Capacity restrictions are posted in each elevator and should always be adhered to.

-Inappropriate use of the elevators (i.e., jumping, pressing multiple buttons at once, prying doors open, bouncing in elevators, riding within the elevator for extended periods of time without the purpose of moving to another floor, etc.) or instigating any other inappropriate actions in the elevator that would cause it to break or initiate emergency alarms and stops may result in disciplinary action and the liability for the cost to repair the damage to the elevator.
+Inappropriate use of the elevators (i.e. jumping, pressing multiple buttons at once, prying doors open, bouncing in elevators, riding within the elevator for extended periods of time without the purpose of moving to another floor, etc.) or instigating any other inappropriate actions in the elevator that would cause it to break or initiate a staff response or emergency alarms and stops may result in disciplinary action and the liability for the cost to repair the damage to the elevator.

 Entry into Gender-Specific Common Bathrooms